xxdeepfriedxx/wykop/README.md

 ```

 ### Examples
-Here we use our token to get the list of upvotes from the newest post currently on the homepage:
+Here we get the list of upvotes from the newest post currently on the homepage:
 ```javascript
 const upvotes = await w.getHomepage({ sort: 'newest' }).items[0].getUpvotes();
 ```